 Let’s start with something simple, a type of reinsurance purchased by virtually every insurer exposed to extreme event risk.
 Catastrophe (or sometimes just “CAT”) Excess of Loss reinsurance is generally designed to protect an insurer from especially large losses we expect to see roughly once in twenty years (or even more rarely) over the long term; typically, these are caused by natural or man-made catastrophes.

 In a Catastrophe Excess of Loss treaty, the insurer pays their claims up to a certain level of loss, variously called a retention or attachment point (USD 200 million in the example in Figure 1 below).
 For losses above that amount, and up to some specified limit (USD 300 million in the example below, thus covering Insurer losses between USD 200 million and USD 500 million), losses are ceded to the reinsurer.
-Commonly, the insurer takes on a small participation, or proportional share of those losses within the reinsured loss layer (denoted by the blue slice alongside the green layer in the figure below).
+Commonly, the insurer takes on a small participation, or proportional share of those losses within the reinsured loss layer (denoted by the blue slice alongside the grey layer in the figure below).
 This is done to reduce moral hazard; by taking a percentage of the loss themselves, the insurer lacks the incentive to relax its risk management practices.